 Does CBD oil expire?

-Many people on Instagram ask me when our medicine expires.
+Many people on Instagram ask me how to store CBD Oil… Or when our medicine expires in general.

 With proper storage, high-quality CBD products can preserve not only their cannabinoid content but other elements such as terpenes and flavonoids as well.